Japan, Your Way.

 • What are the best types of accommodations?

-Japan offers everything from modern hotels with skyline views to traditional ryokans (inns) where you’ll sleep on tatami mats and soak in hot springs.
-We often recommend a blend of styles: a few nights in a luxury hotel and a few nights in a heritage-rich ryokan.
-This gives you the best of both worlds — comfort and cultural immersion.
+Japan offers everything from skyline-view luxury hotels to intimate ryokans where you’ll sleep on tatami mats and soak in natural hot springs.
+We often recommend a thoughtful blend: modern comfort for easy transitions, heritage-rich ryokans for cultural immersion.

 • How far in advance should I plan my trip?